 He won Best Theatrical Performance of the Year in 1993 for the hugely successful one-man show SNAG and ultimately went on to win Entertainer of the Year in 1995.
 He won Best Character Voice Over Artist in the 2010 New Zealand Radio Awards.

-In March 2018 he completed a co-lead role with Jed Brophy in Stef Harris's latest thriller film, Blue Moon, filmed in Motueka.
-The film was invited to world premiere in the New Zealand International Film Festival in 2018 in Christchurch, Nelson and Wellington.
+In March 2018 he completed a co-lead role with Jed Brophy in Stef Harris’ latest thriller, Blue Moon, filmed in Motueka.
+It has now been accepted into ten film festivals around the world and received the award for Best Low Budget Film in the 2019 Houston Film Festival.

-He also plays a supporting role as a South African kickboxing coach in the Shane Rangi short film Die Like a Shark due for release in 2019.
+Mark also plays a supporting role as a South African kickboxing coach in the Shane Rangi short film Die Like a Shark, now being accepted into short film festivals internationally.

 - 2019 - Elling - Elling